 - Photography: Photography is easy for anyone today with a digital phone.
 Spending time with your mom or dad may include scanning through their old photos or using your digital phone to create a memory book for them.
 Senior caregivers appreciate this activity as it can help sharpen your parent’s brain and engage him or her in an activity with you and your children.

-- Adopt A Senior: Senior caregivers remind families that during this time of year, those with families in tact are blessed to be available for one another.
+- Adopt A Senior: During this time of year, those with families in tact are blessed to be available for one another.
 Some families are removed by distance or other circumstances.
 Adopting a senior citizen during this holiday season could add a new element to your own family while brightening the season for another elder; no one should be alone during the holidays.

 Don’t be afraid to include your parent if they have chronic illnesses including dementia or Alzheimer’s disease.
 Prepare your family and your guests.
 They should be aware and accepting, as mom or dad is family.
 Your parent will not be alone; senior caregivers will support your parent support as well as you.
 Mom or dad is still part of the fabric of the family and despite some differences, they are special and deserve to be included in your holiday plans.